Important Notes (PLEASE READ!):

 - Start a Happy Forever After with Your New Fur “Kritter(s)”!

 - The first 2 weeks following adoption are considered an Adoption Trial period.
-All adopters are expected to make reasonable efforts to try to make the adoption a success.
-If, during this time, it is decided that the adoption is not going to work out then arrangements will be made to have the animal returned to rescue and a refund of adoption fees paid, LESS a $20 administration fee for cats and a $50 administration fee for dogs (and minus any money or items given as a donation) will be provided.
+All adopters are expected to make reasonable efforts to try to make the adoption a success and to follow our suggestions regarding successfully integrating your new pet into your home/life.
+If, during this time, it is decided that the adoption is not going to work out then you will make arrangements to return the animal to the rescue (an appointment is required) and a refund of adoption fees paid, LESS a $20 administration fee for cats and a $50 administration fee for dogs (and minus any money or items given as a donation) will be provided.
 Even beyond the trial period, no matter how much time has passed, if for any reason you can no longer keep the adopted animal it MUST be returned to the rescue (this is part of the contract) although no fees will be refunded past the trial period.

 In most cases, steps 3, 4, and 5 can be combined to occur at the same time.